dogecv/DogeCV/README.md

 ## Known Issues
 (These issues are referring to the 2018-2019 FTC Year Detectors, and not the Relic Recovery ones as those are no longer supported)
-- General Instablity
+- General Instability
 - GenericDetector not ported
-- Vuforia is rotated in portrait mode
-- RoverRukas Package typo.
+- RelicRecovery detectors not ported

 ## Planned Features / TODO
-- Fix Vuforia
+- Expand Wiki
 - Add in distance scoring between samples to increase accuracy
 - General Code Clean up
-- Update Wiki
 - Basic angle/positioning of elements
-- Example Autons using DogeCV
 - Port Old detectors to new systems
 - Better Safety checks
-- Move to our own OpenCV System
-- Add to JCenter
 - New Frame Input System
 - ML detectors